industrial-edge/archiving-and-visualization/docs/installation.md

 ![iedatabus](graphics/iedatabus.png)

-1. Open OPC UA Connector Configuration from your Industrial Edge Management and add the PLC as a data source.
+1. Open OPC UA Connector from your Industrial Edge Management and add the PLC as a data source.
 You are free to choose whichever name for datasource you like, but take a note of the name as you would need to specify the same name in the configuration of the app during its installation.

 2. Add variables to collect data from PLC as described in [pre-requisites section](../README.md#prerequisite) Select following Datapoints using the Browse functionality: